Xiryl/OTL/README.md

 - [Related](#related)
 - [PR](#pr)

-## Why Reinvent the Wheel?
+## Why Reinventing the Wheel?
 <img src="https://github.com/Xiryl/OTL/blob/master/ot/giphy.gif" />

 **dafaq is this repo?** _why am I reinventing the wheel?_

 Who has never wanted to try some smart IoT devices in their home?
 I am among these.
-**The problem:** the official app for control sonoff hardware, eWeLink, has several security problems. _Why my data must travel to Chinese aws server? with clear token on HTTP req?_
+**The problem:** the official app for this stuff, eWeLink, has several security problems.
-- security problem
+- security concerns (clear HTTP traffic to China)
 - terrible UI/UX
-- inability to set timers, device groups and actions
+- lack of features

 **My solution:** build my own home automation system.

-> _More smart.
-More secure. **More sexy.**_
+> _Smarter.
+More secure. **Sexier.**_

 OTL offers:
-- jwt + simmetric key + IP whitelist and check for authentication
+- jwt + simmetric key + IP whitelist and authentication checks
-- support all devices on mqtt
+- supports all devices on mqtt
-- group IoT devices (_by topic_)
+- group IoT devices _by topic_
-- control single, or group device
+- single or grouped device control
 - timers and actions
 - sexy UI
-- it does not matter which client you connect to, it works anyway on telegram bot, android app, web page, or API call with postman
-- whitelist on commands, API, devices name, topics, ...
-- obviusly has compatibility to google/alexa assistant
+- available on telegram, android, web and Postman (if you love raw requests 😏)
+- full customization (block specific commands, APIs, devices, topics)
+- compatible with Google Assistant and Alexa
 - logs

 ## Installation
 To run the entire project you need:
-- MQTT broker server (in my case on my personal vps)
+- An instance of MQTT broker server
-- MQTT phao/mosquitto client for testing via shell
+- For shell testing, MQTT phao/mosquitto
-- Fill the `config.json` file
+- Modify the `config.json` file accordingly

-Then run `npm install` on each component before start the `server.js` main file!

 ```JSON
 {